47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-Are you ready?
-Let's start...
+Are you ready to know more about it?

 ---

 ## The Kotlin Compiler

+Note:

+[Raquel]

+Let's start knowing some things about Kotlin compiler.

 ---